linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 1. On the homepage of Control Center, click ![sound_normal](icon/sound_normal.svg).
 2. Click **Output** to:
-   - Select output device type from the dropdown list after **Output Device**.
+   - Select output device type from the drop-down list after **Output Device**.
    - Drag the slider to adjust output volume and left/right balance.
    - Switch on **Volume Boost**, the volume could be adjustable from 0~150% (the former range is 0~100%).